-Anything that I didn’t want that had “okay” numbers or was BPA Free on it I donated, and anything that wasn’t okay I recycled.
+Anything that I didn’t want that had “okay” numbers, or was BPA Free, I donated, and anything that wasn’t okay I recycled.

-This is the bottom drawer in one of my cabinets.
-I have a lot of Pyrex glass wear and stacking is one of my big secrets.
+This is the bottom kitchen drawer in one of my cabinets.
+I have a lot of Pyrex glass wear and stacking is a great way to create extra space.
 Under my big mixing bowls, I stacked the lids, then placed the bowls on top.

 This is the top drawer in that same cabinet and I used a stacking system here as well.
+This is an efficient way to make good use of your space.
 All of the lids that fit those stainless bowls are in order directly underneath them.
 My colanders/strainers are all stacked in the back.

 I place the smaller size dish inside the larger dish.